JamesJPaterson/JamesJPaterson/README.md

 ### Hi there 👋

+About me

+A versatile and well-rounded software engineering graduate from Makers Academy, with a strong focus on both front-end and back-end development, particularly in Javascript and Ruby.
+Possessing valuable experience in recruitment and technology, I have demonstrated exceptional interpersonal skills and a deep understanding of the tech industry.
+Completed numerous projects from scratch and built upon pre-existing code, staying on the cutting edge of emerging technologies.
+Currently working on several ongoing projects to enhance my coding abilities and further understanding of the field.
+Seeking a challenging role in a dynamic and innovative organization to make meaningful contributions to the tech industry while continuing to grow as a software engineer.

 <!--
 **JamesJPaterson/JamesJPaterson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.